Project-F/F.LF/docs/developer.md

 - `loader.js`, `loader-build.js`, `loader-built.js` is to load data packages as defined by `data.js` using different schemes, one-by-one or in-a-batch.
 - `match.js` is a generalization above game modes (e.g. VSmode, stagemode, battlemode) the life time of a `match` object represents the course of a match, from start when weapon drops to end all opponents killed.
-	- `factories.js` / `match` does not have a direct view to all livingobject classes, and `factories` is responsible to list all available classes.
+	- `factories.js` is responsible to list all available classes to `match` as `match` does not depend on object classes directly.
 	- `character.js` is a generalization of all LF2 characters. `LFrelease/data/specification.js` specifies the exact property of a character
 	- `weapon.js` is a generalization of `heavyweapon` and `lightweapon`.
 		- `livingobject.js` is a template class. `character` and `weapon` each supply a template to `livingobject` and obtain a baked class. properties and methods are then appended to the class to obtain a fully functional `character` or `weapon` class.